-Employees with developmental disabilities work with Hattie Larlham job coaches to learn gardening skills, such as proper tool use and safety, soil preparation, tilling and digging, greenhouse watering and care, seedling care, weeding and harvesting fruits, vegetables, herbs and flowers.
-Employees also assist with selling the produce to the public.
-The benefits of a healthy diet and the importance of harvesting crops at their optimum nutrient level are woven into the program.
+Employees with developmental disabilities work with Hattie Larlham job coaches at Hattie's Gardens to learn gardening skills, such as proper tool use and safety, soil preparation, tilling and digging, greenhouse watering and care, seedling care, weeding and harvesting fruits, vegetables, herbs and flowers.
+Employees also assist selling the produce to the public.
+The benefits of a healthy diet and the importance of harvesting crops at their peakl are part of the program.

-In 2013, another Hattie’s Garden was planted on the property of Old Trail School in Bath, Ohio, three miles from the first location.
+In 2013, another Hattie’s Gardens was planted at Old Trail School in Bath, Ohio, three miles from the first location.
 Hattie Larlham’s partnership with Old Trail School and the Conservancy for Cuyahoga Valley National Park expands employment for people with developmental disabilities as well as educates Old Trail School students about sustainable gardening and the benefits of healthy nutrition.

 Hattie’s Gardens is part of the sustainable vision of Northeast Ohio: